ivan006/Course-Work--Notes/Laravel-For-Beginners-Notes/readme.md

 #### General
 - This section covers ORM models methods.
 These are a type of model method that makes tables interrelated.
-The purpose of these relationships is to create more complex entities.
+The purpose of these relationships is to create super entities or networks of entities.
 For instance an entity can be primarily based on a record in one table but then also have supplementary info stored in a record of of a related table.
 There are many different types of relationships.

 #### One to One Relationship
-##### Prerequisites

----
-up till here
+##### Set up
----

 - Create `TypeBEntity`
 	- This will be `TypeAEntity`'s parent
 	- Setup a Table-Model Pair - Using the Shortcut (as previously demonstrated)